tc39/proposal-import-bytes/README.md

 ### What about mutable vs immutable?

 Both are viable solutions.
-Mutable would match the behavior of existing imports from [roposal-import-attributes](https://github.com/tc39/proposal-import-attributes) but there is still a possibility of making `bytes` default to immutable given the [proposal-immutable-arraybuffer](https://github.com/tc39/proposal-immutable-arraybuffer).
+Mutable would match the behavior of existing imports from [import attributes proposal](https://github.com/tc39/proposal-import-attributes) but there is still a possibility of making `bytes` default to immutable given the [proposal-immutable-arraybuffer](https://github.com/tc39/proposal-immutable-arraybuffer).

 Ideally there would be a separate proposal for a new `immutable` attribute.